MaKla89/PortfolioAnalyser/README.md

 ### Where to place these two files

 Both files (`portfolio.csv` & `api_key.txt`) need to be placed in the same folder as the main.py

+### Enabling Basic-Auth (Optional)

+You can optionally use basic-auth to have some rudimentary login required to access your Dashboard.
+Create a text-file called `basic_auth.txt` that has a Username in its first line and a Password in its second line.
+Place that file in the main-folder (where the main.py is to be found, too).

 # Usage